-I've worked as a tutor at Texas Tech University for nearly 3 years now and absolutely love my job.
-I have tutored both regular students as well as Texas Tech athletes and those with disabilities.
-I have a passion for learning and am triple majoring in Psychology, Human Development & Family Studies, and Classics.
+I've worked as a tutor for nearly 4 years now, privately, as well as working for Texas Tech University and absolutely love my job.
+I have tutored both regular students as well as student athletes and those with disabilities.
+I have a passion for learning and have a BA in Psychology, a BA in classics, and a BS Human Development & Family Studies.
 With that passion for learning comes a passion for teaching.
 As a tutor, I have the opportunity to enhance both my understanding of a concept through teaching while also improving another's understanding and comprehension.

 I am a research student specializing in memory and learning and as such will use methods best supported by research to help enhance my student's experience as well as retention and application of the material.

 I am very busy however I have a 2 hour cancellation policy as I understand that students are busy too!

 I am very flexible about locations however the library or a home environment would be the most ideal.

 As a research student, math is quite essential to the work I do.
 I love tutoring in math as it appears to be one of the hardest subjects to grasp.
 With all my students I attempt to break down concepts into more manageable pieces, apply content to increase understanding, and use examples relevant to the student.

 I have studied psychology for over six years now and have completed my psychology degree.
 I am very passionate about it and love to talk and explain the concepts.

 Latin, as any language, is a rule based system.
 Once someone understands the rules, they can apply those rules to really any vocabulary word.
 I adore Latin and see so many benefits in learning the language.
 I emphasize understanding of the rules and memorization of vocab as excelling in those two components will allow anyone to excel.